cryspen/libcrux/libcrux-ml-kem/README.md

 # ML-KEM

-This crate implements all three ML-KEM variants 512, 768, and 1024.
+This crate implements all three ML-KEM ([FIPS 203](https://csrc.nist.gov/pubs/fips/203/ipd) (Initial Public Draft)) variants 512, 768, and 1024.
 It is formally verified using [hax](https://cryspen.com/hax) and [F*](https://fstar-lang.org).